angelocatalani/sales-taxes-problem/README.md

 - classifying the item
 - computing the tax for that item

-The `Basket` is a concrete class since it uses only abstractions.
+The `Basket` is a concrete class since it already uses only abstractions.
 It represents the shopping basket.

 The `Basket`'s state is defined by: